Teenage Dreams: Photos of Adolescent Stoners Enjoying Themselves Before Real Life Hits

 Remember hot-boxing something for the first time?
-Maybe it was a shed, or a dog house, or your mate’s Yaris immediately after he passed his driving test, literally minutes within the examiner shaking his hand and going, “Well done, lad – drive responsibly now,” and you’re there, being a dickhead in a suburban lay-by, trying to crumble some hash into an L-plate while beeping his horn; him in the driver seat, visibly shitting it, sweat pooling on top of his eyebrows every time anything that sounds remotely like sirens comes on the speakers.
+Maybe it was a shed, or a dog house, or your friend’s Honda immediately after he passed his driving test, literally minutes within the examiner shaking his hand and going, “Well done—drive responsibly now,” and you’re there, being a dickhead in a suburban lay-by, trying to crumble some hash into an L-plate while beeping his horn; him in the driver seat, visibly shitting it, sweat pooling on top of his eyebrows every time anything that sounds remotely like sirens comes on the speakers.

 Videos by VICE